crossbario/autobahn-js/README.md

 # Building

-To build, you will need
+To build AutobahnJS for use in browsers, you will need

   * [Nodejs](http://nodejs.org/)
   * [Google Closure Compiler](http://dl.google.com/closure-compiler/compiler-latest.zip)